 Executive Search in China: Leadership Trends in Artificial Intelligence & Deep Tech

-China has transformed into one of the most important centers of the world for the sector of artificial intelligence, automation as well as deep tech.
+China has transformed into one of the most important centres in the world for artificial intelligence, automation, and deep tech.
 The country has constructed a strong ecosystem of AI-related R&D, venture capital funding, and state-sponsored technology acceleration initiatives.
-As of the Stanford AI Index, China produces over 36% of the world %27s AI research publications, ranking in the top 3 countries in the world in AI.
+As of the Stanford AI Index, China produces over 36% of the world’s AI research publications, ranking in the top 3 countries globally.

 China’s AI & Deep Tech Boom: Why Leadership Needs Are Shifting